-We know that you probably send your proposed module titles and descriptions to the Academic Database (ADB) around mid-Feb.
-You then have to decide on the lesson plans and later on again, decide on the associated reading list.
+We know that you send your proposed module titles and descriptions to the Academic Database (ADB) around mid-Feb, in the main.
+You then have to decide on the lesson plans, and later on again, decide on your reading list.

 Course Alignment (in its fullest sense) involves a database provider examining your module in order to provide you with a report that gives you links to relevant primary sources in the database arranged in a systematic way, either thematically, or week-by-week.